Shyamkumarsingh/Shyamkumarsingh/README.md

 - 👀 I’m interested in coding and solving complex problem based on dsa
 - 🌱 I’m currently learning full Stack
 - 📫 My Email is shyam2004pkd@gmail.com
-- 😄 Pronouns: My friend and teacher pronouns me "Mr.Shyam"
+- 😄 Pronouns: My friends and teachers pronouns me "Mr.Shyam"
 - ⚡ Fun fact: I am good in approxely all area but not best in any one.

 <!---